Dysrhythmic/Watchtower/README.md

 - The same channel can have different keyword filters for different webhooks

 ## Security
-- Keep your `.env` and `telecord_session.session` files private.
+- Keep your `.env` and `watchtower_session.session` files private.

 ## Troubleshooting
-- If you change your Telegram account or channels, delete `telecord_session.session` and restart the bot.
+- If you change your Telegram account or channels, delete `watchtower_session.session` and restart the bot.
 - Make sure your Telegram account can access all the channels you want to monitor.
 - Check the CLI logs for errors if messages are not being forwarded.
 - Verify that your Discord webhook URLs are correct and the webhooks are active.